 Ellen’s clinical experience includes working with children, adolescents, and adults providing individual therapy, family therapy, and couples counseling addressing various life challenges and transitions including anxiety, depression, family conflict, parenting, blending families, marital and relationship issues, childhood behavioral issues, and life stressors.

 She has worked in a variety of settings including private practice, outpatient mental health agencies, and community-based agencies completing assessments, conducting clinical therapy, and providing intensive in-home services.

 Ellen earned her Bachelor’s degree in Psychology at North Carolina State University and her Master’s degree in Counseling Psychology from New York University.

-Lynette earned her Bachelor’s degree in Psychology from The University of Florida and her Master’s degree in Community Counseling from Loyola University Chicago.
+Holly earned her Bachelor’s degree in Psychology from the State University of New York at Old Westbury and her Master’s degree in Social Work from the University of North Carolina at Greensboro.

 Molly Martucci is a Licensed Clinical Social Worker who provides therapy services to individuals of all ages.
 Her goal as a therapist is to create a warm, welcoming environment where clients feel heard, understood, and empowered.
 Her approach to therapy is rooted in Cognitive Behavioral Therapy and incorporates aspects of Mindfulness, Motivational Interviewing, and Solution Focused therapy.
 She believes in helping clients identify and draw on their own individual, unique strengths, while giving them the support, validation, and tools they need to reach their goals.